anbumca/Vue-js-documentation/docs/tooling/README.md

 You can use either **Vue 3** or **Vue 2** for this training.

-Get into your workspace and create a project called `search-films` by running the following command:
+Get into your workspace and create a project called `loreal-wsf-demo` by running the following command:

 <VueVersionSwitch slotKey="npm-init" />